Hartuv: Christian missionary colony (1882–1891)

-In the early 1880s, the Spanish consul in Jerusalem bought over 5,000 dunams of land from the villagers of Artuf, which he sold to the London Society for Promoting Christianity Amongst the Jews.
+In the early 1880s, the Spanish consul in Jerusalem bought over 5000 dunam of land from the villagers of Artuf, which he sold to the London Society for Promoting Christianity Amongst the Jews.
 After the 1882 anti-Jewish pogroms in Eastern Europe, the society used some of the money raised to help the Jewish refugees to purchase land in Artuf.
 Towards the end of 1883, 24 Jewish families were settled there, each receiving 150 dunams of farmland, farm animals and tools.
 Due to economic difficulties and the lack of water, some of the land was leased to Arabs.
 After living for some time in tents, a wooden hut was built where all the families lived together.
 They were obliged to attend Sunday meetings and send their children to the missionary school, but most of the colonists remained practicing Jews.

 Har-Tuv colony (1895–1929)

 In 1895, the Bulgarian Hibbat Zion movement bought the 5,000-dunam farm from the London Jews Society and renamed it Har-Tuv (lit.
 Mountain of Good).
 Twelve Jewish families settled there and tried to earn a living from agriculture.
 Due to the poor quality of the soil, and lack of water, seeds and work implements, life in Hartuv was a struggle.

 In his 1912-13 literary almanac, Luah le'eretz yisrael, historian Abraham Moses Luncz wrote: "Artuf (Har-Tuv), founded in 1895, about 10 minutes from D'ieban along the route of the Jerusalem-Yafo railroad, 101 inhabitants, Sephardi Jews of Bulgarian origin."